Monterey Bay FC: From Fresno to the Monterey Bay

 Monterey Bay F.C. is a continuation of the USL Championship's former Fresno FC franchise.
 The team, owned by Ray Beshoff, ceased operations after the 2019 season because he was unable to secure construction of a soccer-specific stadium.
-Beshoff retained the franchise rights and started a search for another place in California to relocate.
+Beshoff retained franchise rights and sought another place in California to relocate.
 On February 1, 2021, Monterey Bay F.C. joined the USL Championship.
 The club's Sporting Director is two-time MLS Coach of the Year, Frank Yallop.
-Yallop had previously served as General Manager of Fresno FC.
+Yallop had previously served as general manager of Fresno FC.
 In April 2021, former San Jose Earthquakes captain, Ramiro Corrales, joined the team staff as a technical advisor.
 Corrales, a native of Salinas, began and ended his playing career in the Monterey Bay Area.
 His career began with the Monterey Bay Jaguars in 1995 before joining the San Jose Clash (later renamed "Earthquakes") in 1996.
 He last served as a player-coach with Santa Cruz Breakers during the 2018 USL PDL season.
-General manager Frank Yallop was also named Head Coach on April 22, 2021, with Ramiro Corrales named as Assistant Coach.
+General manager Frank Yallop was also named head coach on April 22, 2021, with Ramiro Corrales as assistant coach.

-The club signed their first player, Walmer Martinez, on December 22, 2021.
-Born in Santa Cruz, Martinez returned to play professionally at the same campus he had played collegiately with CSUMB.
-The Union finished their inaugural season in 12th place, second to last in the Western Conference.

-On February 6, 2023, the club announced Monterey Bay F.C.
-2, a development team joining USL League Two.
-The team will begin play in the summer of 2023 and be based in Salinas, California.
-The head coach will be current Monterey Bay F.C. assistant coach Ramiro Corrales, who will take on the role in addition to his first team duties.
-Mark Christie will serve as his assistant coach.
-The team will play four of their six home matches at Rabobank Stadium and the remaining two matches at the senior team's home, Cardinale Stadium in Seaside, California.

-Alex Dixon scored the club's first ever hat trick in the 2023 USL Championship season opener against Hartford Athletic.
-The hat trick's first goal featured the fastest goal in club history (91 seconds) and the third goal was the first penalty scored by the club.
-His performance also earned him USL Championship Player of the Week honors, another first for a player from the club.
+First USL Championship seasons

+The club announced their first signing, Walmer Martinez, on December 22, 2021.
+Born in Santa Cruz, Martinez had previously played with fellow USL Championship side Hartford Athletic but was brought in by Monterey Bay, through a transfer for an undisclosed fee, to play professionally at the same campus he had featured collegiately with CSUMB.
+The club's ever first match was a pre-season encounter away to MLS club San Jose Earthquakes.
+Monterey Bay ended up losing the encounter 4–2.
+The club's final signing before the season started was another local product and CSUMB alum, Adrian Rebollar.
+Rebollar, a native of Watsonville, was a trialist during the preseason and made it to the first team.
+Due to the timing of the renovation of Cardinale Stadium, the team started the regular season with seven consecutive league road matches.
+The club's first ever professional win occurred on March 26, 2022, in their third ever match, away to nearby Northern California side Oakland Roots SC.
+Club captain Hugh Roberts scored the winning goal of the 2–3 victory in the final minute of regulation.
+Another away match was added to their schedule for their US Open Cup debut, an away match against NISA club Bay Cities FC.
+Monterey Bay ultimately suffered an upset, losing 2–1 against the 3rd division side.
+The club had their first ever home match on May 7, 2022, defeating Las Vegas Lights FC 1–0 on a goal by Walmer Martinez in the 56th minute.
+After a late playoff push, the Union ultimately finished their inaugural season in 12th place, second to last in the Western Conference and seven points away from qualifying for the playoffs.